-The University will continue normal academic operations for the spring semester on Monday, January 11, 2021.
+The University will continue normal academic operations for this semester.
 You have a choice to take classes on-campus, online, or in a blended format.

-For those wishing to take classes on-campus during the spring, please review the protective measures and protocols that have been put in place to keep students, faculty, and staff safe.
-These include reduced class sizes to ensure social distancing, protective barriers in classrooms, hand sanitizing stations in campus buildings, and ongoing campus entry screening.
+For those wishing to take classes on-campus, please review the protective measures and protocols that have been put in place to keep students, faculty, and staff safe.

 Student Support Services is available to assist with any questions or issues you may have.
 The best way to reach these offices is through email.
 Please see below for helpful email addresses you may need: